Schema classes

 timestringTime without date

-binaryBufferBinary data and blobs
+binaryBufferBinary and blob columns

 jsonanyJSON columns